AshrafHassan-RH/dev-acm/README.md

 #### Procedure

 * On the OpenShift Container Platform web console, navigate to the Operators → Installed Operators page.
+* Select "All Projects in the top toolbar
 * Click the RHACS Operator.
 * Click Secured Cluster from the central navigation menu in the Operator details page.
 * Click Create SecuredCluster.